evasivesoftware/PrettyPress/readme.txt

 Donate link: http://pro.evasivesoftware.com/
 Tags: publishing, posting, live, preview, post interface, ghost, markdown Requires at least: 3.5
-Tested up to: 4.0
+Tested up to: 4.3
-Stable tag: 1.1.1
+Stable tag: 1.2.0
 License: MIT
 License URI: http://opensource.org/licenses/MIT

-Version 1.1.x - Ferocious Feline
+Version 1.2 - Torturous Tortoise
 PrettyPress adds a sleek, modern publishing interface to Wordpress to help you write better articles in less time.
 Write in markdown, with a real-time live preview of how your post looks right next to your editor.

 The visual editor and html is also supported.